gabrielmoringmartinez/EU-ZEVAM/paper/paper.md

 Zero-emission vehicle adoption is a key objective of the European Union.
 To this end, the EU has implemented binding CO$_2$ emission standards that manufacturers must meet to avoid financial penalties [@EuropeanCommision.2022].
 In addition, individual EU Member States support the deployment of zero-emission vehicles through varying national policies, including tax incentives, infrastructure development, and other supportive measures [@Neshat.2023].

 Despite these EU-wide targets, most vehicle adoption models remain country-specific [@Maybury.2022].
-Among the limited number of EU-wide models, several rely on strong simplifying assumptions—for example, applying Germany’s vehicle survival rates uniformly across all countries [@Ntziachristos].
+Among the limited number of EU-wide models, several rely on strong simplifying assumptions—for example, applying Germany’s vehicle survival rates uniformly across all countries [@Ntziachristos.2008].
 However, multi-country analyses of future fleet compositions require country-specific survival modeling due to significant differences in used vehicle import and export dynamics [@Held.2021].

 Furthermore, several studies have highlighted the lack of comprehensive datasets needed to compute country-specific cumulative survival probabilities.
 To address this, we present a country-level modeling framework using updated cumulative survival rates up to the year 2021.
 This builds upon earlier work by [@Held.2021] for 2016 and [@Oguchi.2015] for 2008.

-By adopting a country-level approach, EU-ZEVAM enables the estimation of electric vehicle adoption rates at both national and EU-wide levels (cf. Figure \ref{fig:stock-shares} ).
+By adopting a country-level approach, EU-ZEVAM enables the estimation of electric vehicle adoption rates at both national and EU-wide levels (cf. Figure 2).
 It supports evaluation of whether fleet electrification and decarbonization targets are on track, while facilitating cross-country coordination and compliance planning.
 This is particularly relevant because scrappage schemes can accelerate fleet renewal [@Marin.2020b; @Svoboda.2023], while insufficient infrastructure or incentives may slow it down—leading to increased demand for second-hand internal combustion engine vehicles [@Maybury.2022].

 ![Battery electric passenger car fleet shares estimated using country-level empirical cumulative survival rate probability curves for all EU-27 countries and Norway.
 The sensitivity analysis varies the survival rates from 2008 and 2016 to illustrate how changes in vehicle lifespan assumptions affect fleet share projections.
 Figure extracted from [@MoringMartinez.2025b], licensed under CC BY 4.0.](sensitivity_analysis_with_historical_csp.jpg)
 *Figure 2: Battery electric passenger car fleet shares estimated using country-level empirical cumulative survival rate probability curves for all EU-27 countries and Norway.
 The sensitivity analysis varies the survival rates from 2008 and 2016 to illustrate how changes in vehicle lifespan assumptions affect fleet share projections.
 Figure extracted from [@MoringMartinez.2025b], licensed under CC BY 4.0.*